9 Intro to Linux Administration

 The simplest operator is the pipe |

-, which just takes the output of one command and makes it the input for the next command.
+, which takes the output of one command and makes it the input for the subsequent command.

 For example, you might want to see how many files are in a directory.
 The wc -l